LikhithaVanga/Java_Summer2020/phonebill/src/main/resources/edu/pdx/cs410J/vanga/README.txt

-This is a README file!
+This is a PhoneBill project that takes customer's name, caller phone number, callee phone number, start time, end time as parameters, then output the result PhoneBill information.